bshaner/NCNotify/README.md

 Permanent branches will be used for alternate layout ideas, pared-down implementations, or implementations with extra peripherals.
 Parens are used for branches I plan to start, but haven't jumped into:

 * main: core development branch, on track for fab and assemble runs.
 Includes development headers, jumpers, no peripherals
-* compact: idea for a denser board, basis for case designs
 * (bluetooth: bluetooth peripheral incl.
 Easy to integrate, but requires tighter power management (2 mcu).
 I'm interested in trying an all-nordic board down the road as a complete redesign, maybe with a wall-wart base station BT->Wi-Fi/Ethernet bridge)

 ## Principle of operation: